 Traditional stock options (e.g., on NYSE or CME) often allow early exercise.

-Crypto’s European model makes expiry timing even more critical since you can’t exit by exercising early.
+Crypto’s European model makes what is option expiry date even more critical since you can’t exit by exercising early.

 How Expiry Affects Option Value